Free Accruals & Prepayments Course

 Without an accrual, the 30 June 202X profit and loss statement will not show £/$/€ 950 of accounting costs relevant to the period.

-An accrual will adjust for this, so £/$/€ 950 shows as an expense in the relevant period.
+An accrual will adjust for this, so £/$/€ 950 will be shown as an expense in the relevant period.

 Common accruals include: